ppak10/Voron-2-Tall/README.md

 ### Notes
 1. Some printed component will need some light sanding to fit together properly.
     - Be gentle with the fan components, they can break easily.
+2. Make sure to calibrate E-steps as the default settings will most likely result in under-extrusion.
+    - Here's a [good guide](https://ellis3dp.com/Print-Tuning-Guide/articles/extruder_calibration.html) with instructions to calibrate E-steps
+    - General Formula: `new_rotation_distance = previous_rotation_distance * (actual_extrude_distance / 100)`

 ### Extruder
 <img src="https://www.orbiterprojects.com/wp-content/uploads/2021/11/Orbiter_F2.85-e1636623721217.png" width="250px">